 When accidents happen, time is of the essence

 The first 24 hours after an injury are the most critical.
-To respond effectively, you need to act fast.
+To respond effectively, employers need to act fast.
 In fact, a study by the National Council on Compensation Insurance Inc. (NCCI) found that delaying injury reporting by two weeks or more can increase workers’ compensation claim costs by up to 51 percent.
-Yikes.

 8 steps to take after a workplace accident occurs